Skip to content

 Our Foundational Classes

-At the Chapman Foundation for Caring Communities, we believe that leadership is not just learned—it is experienced.
-Our foundational classes are designed to immerse participants in an engaging, hands-on learning journey that goes beyond theory to real-world application.
-Grounded in evidence-based practices, our classes equip individuals with practical skills that improve families, workplaces, and communities.
+At the Chapman Foundation for Caring Communities, we believe leadership is best learned through experience.
+Our foundational classes combine evidence-based practices with hands-on learning to equip participants with practical skills that strengthen families, workplaces, and communities.

-• Our Community Listens teaches communication skills that build trust and deepen relationships.
+• Our Community Listens: Builds communication skills that foster trust and stronger relationships.

-• Our Community Serves cultivates emotional intelligence and a culture of service.
+• Our Community Serves: Develops emotional intelligence and a culture of service.

-• Our Community Transforms equips leaders with strategies to transform their workplace culture.
+• Our Community Transforms: Equips leaders with strategies to transform workplace culture.

 Our Community Listens is the first foundational class, designed to help participants learn to listen effectively, express themselves clearly, and build better relationships.
-These skills are essential for success in both personal and professional contexts.
-Our Community Listens provides opportunities for self-reflection, personal practice, and tangible takeaways to bring back to your organization to better team member interpersonal communication.
+Through self-reflection, practical application, and facilitator-led learning, participants develop skills that improve communication in both personal and professional settings.

-Participants will receive a customized eight-part DISC profile and valuable insight from trained facilitators in a small class environment.
+Participants also receive a customized eight-part DISC profile and personalized insights in a small class environment.

 Our Community Serves is the second foundational class, focused on shifting mindsets from me-centric to we-centric.
-By emphasizing emotional intelligence and fostering a culture of service, this class helps participants develop self-awareness and the skills to create an environment where collaboration, trust, and shared purpose thrive.
-It lays the foundation for building a culture of accountability and inspires collective success, encouraging people to work together—not just for results but for each other.
+Through emotional intelligence and a culture of service, participants develop greater self-awareness and learn how to build trust, collaboration, and accountability.
+The class encourages people to work together in pursuit of both shared goals and shared success.

 Prerequisite: Must be an Our Community Listens alumnus.

 Our Community Transforms is the third foundational class, designed to help organizational leaders develop strategies for transforming their workplace culture.
-This class provides leaders with the tools and insights needed to drive meaningful change within their organizations.
-Participants will explore the Six Strategies of Caring Workplaces and walk away with a strategy to create an organization where team members and the workplace flourish.
+Participants explore the Six Strategies of Caring Workplaces and gain practical tools and insights to strengthen engagement, improve culture, and lead meaningful transformation across their organization.

 Learning Supports

-• Learning Sessions – These sessions are designed for teams and organizations looking to grow in specific skills and deepen their understanding of key concepts taught within our foundational classes.
-Some sessions are open to all, while others may require completion of a foundational class.
-Whether reinforcing existing knowledge or introducing new ideas, these sessions drive confidence, practical application, and meaningful growth.
+These sessions help teams and organizations grow specific skills and deepen the concepts taught in our foundational classes.
+Some are open to all; others require completion of a foundational class first.
+Either way, they build confidence, practical application, and meaningful growth.

 “The Chapman Foundation makes it easy and lowers the barriers to entry for having conversations with your staff about how to be an effective communicator, employee, and community member.
 Most of our team has taken their classes, and as a result, we are all using the same tools from the same toolbox.
 This significantly reduces any opportunity for awkwardness or miscommunication because we all share a common foundation and terminology for communicating with one another.”